simon-frankau/dirac/schematics/sdcard/README.md

 # So, what's the issue with the board?

 While it has a 5V -> 3.3V regulator, it doesn't do any level conversion on the signal lines, and SD cards aren't 5V tolerant.
-I'll need to do some conversion on the Dirac side.
+I need to do some conversion on the Dirac side.

-## What now?
+## And so?

-I should be using this to work out appropriate interfacing with the 5V Dirac board.
+I've added level conversion hardware to the main Dirac schematic to handle this.
+The README.md in the directory above explains.